 - November 25, 1995

-Sophomore: Saw action in eight games before suffering a left leg injury that kept him out of the season’s final 22 games … Led the team in rebounds (7.1), was second in points (12.8) and third in minutes (32.8) at the time of the injury … Scored a season-high 18 points in 34 minutes at Saint Mary’s … Had four steals against DePaul.
+As a sophomore at Stanford, Travis saw action in eight games before suffering a left leg injury that kept him out of the season’s final 22 games.
+He led the team in rebounds (7.1), was second in points (12.8), and third in minutes (32.8) at the time of the injury.
+He scored a season-high 18 points in 34 minutes at Saint Mary’s.